How to connect and sync Bryntum Scheduler to Microsoft Teams

 }

-if (Object.keys(event.record.data).indexOf("shiftId") == -1 && Object.keys(event.changes).indexOf("name") !== -1){
+if (Object.keys(event.record.data).indexOf('shiftId') == -1 && Object.keys(event.changes).indexOf('name') !== -1){

-var newShift = createShift(event.record.name, event.record.startDate, event.record.endDate, event.record.resourceId, event.record.eventColor);
+const newShift = createShift(event.record.name, event.record.startDate, event.record.endDate, event.record.resourceId, event.record.eventColor);

 newShift.then(value => {

-event.record.data["shiftId"] = value.id;
+event.record.data['shiftId'] = value.id;

 });